zhuduowang/ChangeViT/README.md

 ## Performance
 <table>
     <caption>
+Table 1.
 Performance comparison of different change detection methods on LEVIR-CD, WHU-CD, and CLCD datasets, respectively.
 The best results are highlighted in <span class="bold">bold</span> and the second best results are <span class="underline">underlined</span>.
 All results of the three evaluation metrics are described as percentages (%).
     </caption>
     <thead>
         <tr>